enigma-io/boundless/UIUtils/notify/README.md

 # UIUtils/notify
 __Trigger native toasts in supporting browsers.__

+> Support for web notifications is [available in all major browsers](http://caniuse.com/#feat=notifications), except IE 11 and lower (November 2016).

 This module is not a React component, but a utility.
-The "close" functionality of web notifications was removed in a platform spec update, so it's no longer possible to have a true lifecycle.
+The "close" functionality of web notifications was removed in a platform spec update, so it's no longer possible to have a true lifecycle

-> Support for web notifications is [not universal](http://caniuse.com/#feat=notifications) (as of July 2015.)

----

-`notify` works by providing an object with the following properties:
+`UIUtils.notify(object)` works by providing an object with the following properties:

 - __body__ `String`
   up to two lines are displayed in the notification (based on the current browser implementations)